-To be a successful woodworker, you also need to be something of a mechanic.
-That’s the only way you’ll keep your machines running properly and doing what they’re supposed to.
-There’s a video at the bottom of this post, but before you watch it let me give you a bit of background.
+UPATED 7Feb2020 + video below: To be a successful woodworker, you also need to be something of a mechanic.
+I was reminded of this earlier in the week as I installed a new set of blades in the thickness planer that’s served me well since 2003.
+There’s a video at the bottom of this post that shows everything you need to do to maintain a typical thickness planer so it works like new, but before you watch it let me give you a bit of background.

-Thickness planers are more maintenance-dependent than a tablesaw, jointer or drill press, and though the work of keeping a planer happy isn’t difficult or time consuming, it is necessary.
+Thickness planers are more maintenance-dependent than a tablesaw, jointer or drill press.
+And though the work of keeping a planer functioning well isn’t difficult or time consuming, it is necessary.
 You’ve got to do it to avoid boards that stick, get gouged and come out with less than smooth surfaces.

-I’ve been using benchtop planers regularly since 1993, and during this time I’ve discovered some must-do maintenance tasks:
+I’ve been using benchtop thickness planers regularly since 1993, and during this time I’ve had many chances to do the most important maintenance tasks:

 Wood Planer: Waxing the Planer Bed

 This is the first and most important maintenance issue.
-As unlikely as it sounds, a thin film of wax is essential for wood to pass smoothly through every planer I’ve used.
+As unlikely as it sounds, a thin film of wax on the support bed is essential for wood to pass smoothly through every planer I’ve used.
 This applies to the dozens of machines I’ve tested over the years, as well as the three different planers I’ve used personally in my own workshop.
-Eventually, they all jam up without wax.
+Eventually, the wood stops feeding through properly without wax.

 I prefer paste floor wax for planers because it’s the most likely formulation to dry hard, slippery and free from stickiness.
-I’ve tried cabinetmakers waxes and they’ve never worked as well; it’s too sticky.
+That’s what you want.
+I’ve tried cabinetmakers waxes and they’ve never worked as well.
+They’re t’s too sticky.

 Wood Planer: Maintaining the Blades

-Dealing with dull blades is the second essential maintenance point, and for this you need to unplugged the power cord and get inside the planer by unbolting the top.
+Dealing with dull blades is the second essential maintenance point.
+Begin by unplugging the power cord and get inside the planer by unbolting the top.

 Most planers have two internal knives that revolve and cut wood.
 Some have three.
 Regardless of the design, all planer knives bolt to a heavy, spinning component called the cutterhead.
 Most benchtop planer knives are not designed to be re-sharpened, and that’s a good thing because it makes them easy to deal with.
 They’re reversible (sharp along both edges) and priced to be disposable.
 Renewing blades is simply a matter of unbolting the old ones and either flipping them around or replacing them with new, then bolting everything together again.